Blu3wolf/BMS-Docs/Acronyms.md

 JETT | Jettison |
 JFS | Jet Fuel Starter | Small gas turbine used to start the main engine.
 JMR | Jammer | ECM Jammer pod.
+JOKER || Used as a warning of getting near to BINGO fuel.
 JSTARS | Joint Surveillance Target Attack Radar System | E-8 ground battle management and C3 aircraft kHz | KiloHertz | A unit of measurement of frequency equal to 1,000 Hz KM | Kilometres | Unit of measurement.